Visual rhetoric: Graffiti

 Graffiti is a "pictorial or visual inscription on a public [sic] accessible surface."
-According to Hanauer, Graffiti achieves three functions; the first is to allow marginalized texts to participate in the public discourse, the second is that graffiti serves the purpose of expressing openly "controversial contents", and the third is to allow "marginal groups to the possibility of expressing themselves publicly."
+According to scholar David Hanauer, graffiti achieves three functions; the first is to allow marginalized texts to participate in the public discourse, the second is that graffiti serves the purpose of openly expressing "controversial contents", and the third is to allow "marginal groups to the possibility of expressing themselves publicly."
+Hanauer also wrote that graffiti has been shown to embody personal psychological content.
 Bates and Martin note that this form of rhetoric has been around even in ancient Pompeii, with an example from 79 A.D. reading, "Oh wall, so many men have come here to scrawl, I wonder that your burdened sides don't fall".
 Gross and Gross indicated that graffiti is capable of serving a rhetorical purpose.
 Within a more modern context, Wiens' (2014) research showed that graffiti can be considered an alternative way of creating rhetorical meaning for issues such as homelessness.
 Furthermore, according to Ley and Cybriwsky graffiti can be an expression of territory, especially within the context of gangs.
 This form of visual rhetoric is meant to communicate meaning to anyone who so happens to see it, and due to its long history and prevalence, several styles and techniques have emerged to capture the attention of an audience.
+Gang members may send messages to rival gangs, or mark their territory with the use of graffiti and, in some cases, rivals will cross out a rival gang’s graffiti or mark over it with threatening phrases, such as RIP.
+Tags, a form of graffiti, are stylized signatures or logos unique to each graffiti writer.
+These tags are used by contemporary graffiti writers to distinguish signatures that identify the individuals who write them.
+Since its appearance thirty-five years ago, tagging has become a communication found in many cities around the world to say when someone was at that place.